duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Accept an invitation (must have been invited first)
+Accept an invitation to become a Smith (must have been invited first).

 #### certify_smith - 2